OK

 Do you offer a food handlers course?

-Do you offer a seller server course?
+Do you offer an alcohol seller server responsible vendor course?

 • State Regulations